 The Question gets in on the act in "Question Authority".
 He struggles for months about how to prevent the events that led, in an Alternate Universe, to the Justice League becoming fascist rulers of the world—events that centered around Superman murdering Lex Luthor.
 Question's solution: go kill Lex himself (using his tie).
 After all, Supes is the ultimate good guy, and Question's a confirmed loony conspiracy nut.
 (Unfortunately, the real conspiracy Question uncovered in the process of confronting Lex was a bit more than he could handle.)

-Word of God allegedly has it that only Kyoshi was actively advocating that Aang kill the Fire Lord.
-Yangchen's advice ("be prepared to sacrifice your spiritual needs") is ambiguous as to whether or not killing Ozai is the best option, though given the context in which she said it, it plainly is what she's advocating.
+Word of God has it that only Kyoshi was actively advocating that Aang kill the Fire Lord.
+Yangchen's advice ("be prepared to sacrifice your spiritual needs") is ambiguous, as Yangchen was not necessarily stating that killing Ozai was the best option; she was only telling Aang that, if a better option didn't present itself, killing Ozai was a very viable option, and not something to be dismissed out of hand because Aang was feeling squeamish.

 In Teen Titans, when Robin becomes Red X to uncover Slade's plans.